 So many of our precious kids are at pressure’s edge.
 The waves keep coming and they are aren’t dressed for swimming.
 If we are going to make a difference we are going to have to dive in deep.

-To encourage my readers and add value to the family, I’m introducing a blog series called: Family Dialysis.
-The goal will be to chat about ways to get closer as a family and ensure that parents are the major influencers to a positive future.
+The goal of Family Dialysis is to chat about ways to get closer as a family and ensure that parents are the major influencers to a positive future.
 Let me know what you’d like to see.
 I’m excited to share with you!

 Chatone Morrison ©2017